taosdata/TDengine/docs/en/06-advanced/05-data-in/02-tmq.md

 ## Preparation

 Create the necessary subscription topic on the source cluster.
-You can subscribe to the entire database, a super table, or a sub-table.
+You can subscribe to the entire database, a supertable, or a subtable.
 In this example, we will demonstrate subscribing to a database named `test`.

 ### Step 1: Access the Data Subscription page